Marc-Harony/CinemaAtHome/docker/proxy/README.md

 ![compose.yml](./compose.yml)
 </details><br>

-In this infrasctrucutre, we will use [NGINX Proxy Manager](https://nginxproxymanager.com/) as a Reverse Proxy. <br>
+In this infrastructure, we will use [NGINX Proxy Manager](https://nginxproxymanager.com/) as a Reverse Proxy. <br>
 It's an easy-to-use application with a smooth GUI to manage your reverse proxies.
 You can also generate SSL certificates with Let's Encrypt and it will automatically renew them for you.<br>
 > 💡 *You will need to get a domain name to fully use the service.
 Otherwise you'll not be able to generate certificates nor acces your server from the WAN*<br>